tiy-greenville-front-end/generator-tiy-gvl-feb-2016/README.md

 ## npm Tasks

-There are a few specific tasks so feel free to check out the `package.json` but the most used one will be.
+There are a few specific tasks so feel free to review the `package.json` but the most used ones will be:

-* `npm run watch` - Starts a server and watches for changes, also livereload
+* `npm run watch` — Starts a server and watches for changes, also livereload

+* `npm run deploy` — Builds the project, creates a gh-pages branch (if one doesn't exist), and populates it with the contents of your `dist/` dir.
+	**Note:** Uses a second worktree to do the git magic.
+See [git-worktree](https://git-scm.com/docs/git-worktree)